leonlinsx/minimal-mistakes/_posts/2020-02-01-month-draft.md

 **Takeaways**

-1. Cosign is trying to make social capital more tangible
+1. Cosign is a new company trying to make social capital more tangible
 2. Whether you should do a direct listing depends on the type of company you are
 3. Improve decision making in a company by adopting rough, not total consensus